SyndemicsLab/hep-ce/docs/src/index.md

 - Easy addition and removal of events
 - Parallel execution using OpenMP
-- Able to be used standalone or as an API in your projects
+- Able to be used standalone or as a library in your projects

 ## Installation